 7. Schedule Backup

-It is really important to create the backup of your business data at a regular interval, a weekly backup is recommended.
-You can take backup into cloud storage or external hard disk.
+It is really important to create a backup of your business data at a regular interval, a weekly backup is recommended.
+You can take backup into cloud storage or an external hard disk.

 Although cloud storage is considered as safe they may get hacked too like Dropbox got hacked in 2016 revealing passwords on 60 million users on the internet for sale.